woopzz/wtt-django/README.md

 # Woopzzz's Time Tracker

+##### Abandoned.
+There is no reason for a web app if a CLI app can be used instead.
+See the **wtt** repository.

 ### Summary

-This app helps track work sessions using the 45/15 time management technique, where you focus on a task for 45 minutes, followed by a 15-minute break.
-This method promotes sustained productivity and prevents mental fatigue.
-The app logs session start and end times, with an option to add a note to completed sessions to describe what was done.
+This app helps track focused work sessions by logging their start and end times.
+It’s designed to support any personal workflow or time management style.
+Each completed session can include an optional note describing what was accomplished, making it easy to review and analyze your work over time.

 ### Features

 - You can start a new session and end it when you finish a part of your work.
 - You can add a note to a completed session with the description of what you've done.
-- (WIP) You can view info about all of your session as a list of records.
-Each record includes start time, end time, duration, description.
+- You can add create labels and assign them to sessions.
+- You can get all your sessions and labels.